babashka/sci/doc/fork-state-audit.md

 managed-assoc path.
 The cost is restricted to types that opt into mutable fields; the representation fixes a state leak that root-only copying could not address.

+### Opaque closure and container boundary

+SCI closures can safely capture Vars, SCI refs, delays, promises, multimethods, and mutable SCI deftype instances because those are stable handles whose logical state selects the active world.
+SCI does not reflectively traverse arbitrary host closure fields or persistent-container contents during a fork.
+A mutable host value captured there must therefore be represented by a `Forkable` application handle before capture; a fallback can only transform values that are themselves visible in world cells.

+CLJS adds one prototype-specific limitation.
+A deftype/record instance stored directly in a world cell is rebuilt on the child Type's cloned prototype, but an instance reachable only through an opaque closure retains its creation prototype.
+Its managed mutable fields remain fork-local, but a native-protocol extension installed only after the fork is not retroactively visible through that captured instance.
+Fully solving this requires a managed closure/fiber environment or world-routed native protocol dispatch, not a deeper generic object copy.

+## Longer-term definition identity

+Unison's useful lesson here is architectural separation, not replacing the dense runtime with content addressing.
+A later layer can distinguish:

+- a Var/name handle and its world-local definition tip;
+- an immutable, canonical `DefId` for analyzed code;
+- a namespace-state hash from a causal revision/history hash; and
+- opaque execution-world identity and mutable/external capabilities.

+Ordinary SCI should retain Clojure's late Var binding.
+Pinned `DefId` calls can be an explicit mode, or the native semantics of lambda-join/Simmis. `hasch` would be useful for versioned hashes of canonical immutable analyzed forms, dependency DAGs, and namespace revisions; it should not hash dense cell arrays, mutable references, resources, or arbitrary host values.
+That layer can be added after runtime forking without putting hashes or definition lookups on the hot Var-dereference path.

 ## Recommended implementation order